Free Online Microsoft Training

 Now that you have identified where your email file(s) is located on your computer, you have two options to back up:

-1. Add the file path of your Data File (PST) to your normal backup routine so that the file is included in future backup schedules
+1. Add the file path of your Data File (PST) to your normal backup routine so that the file is included in future backup schedules.

 2. Close Outlook and manually copy the .PST file from the location specified into a folder which is already included in your regular backup schedule such as the Documents folder.
 You can also directly paste the file onto an external drive or storage option – this is not ideal as it relies on you doing this manually, much better to have this process automated where possible.